 Alternatively, if the Ryobi’s set/adjustment screws were prone to self-loosening under operation, then I could understand the need to constantly re-adjust the saw.
 But I have never heard of this problem of the Ryobi’s adjustment screws coming loose.

-To the contrary, in my experience, the saws’ adjusting screws and hex nuts have always remained tight with the settings that I had originally dialed in.
+On the contrary, in my experience, the saws’ adjusting screws and hex nuts have always remained tight with the settings that I had originally dialed in.
 With the Ryobi, I had no one to blame for its settings and/or inaccurate cuts but myself.

 I’ve read that some unfavorably evaluated the Ryobi’s universal motor and prefer continuous use motors instead.
 I don’t know the difference and would appreciate any FAQ source or material on this subject.